7 ways to successfully align your sales and marketing teams What is multichannel marketing?

 • Be consistent.
 Ensure that account mapping is an ongoing process, not a one-time event.
 The landscape of key accounts can change rapidly, so regular updates to the account maps are necessary to keep them accurate and relevant.

 • Communicate effectively.
-Make sure to maintain regular contact with important individuals at the target accounts and with internal teams.
-This not only helps to stay on top of any changes within the organization, but also builds stronger relationships.
+Maintain regular contact with important individuals at the target accounts and with internal teams.
+This not only helps to stay on top of any changes within the organization, but it also builds stronger relationships.

 • Use the marketing and sales technology stack.
 A CRM tool, or any other similar software, can be instrumental in organizing, documenting and tracking account mapping activities.
 It helps in storing and visualizing the gathered insights, making the data easily accessible to all relevant internal team members.

 • Foster collaboration.
 Encourage different teams within the organization to contribute to the account map.
 This ensures a more comprehensive understanding of the account from diverse perspectives across teams.
-Moreover, it aids in aligning strategies and efforts across teams, leading to more cohesive and effective actions.
+Moreover, it aids cross-team alignment on strategies and efforts, leading to more cohesive and effective actions.

 • Include a plan of action within the account map.
 After identifying opportunities, devise strategies to capitalize on them.
-This gives the account map a purpose and direction, and serves as a roadmap to achieve sales and marketing objectives.
+This gives the account map a purpose and direction, and it serves as a roadmap to achieving sales and marketing objectives.

 What needs to be included in an account map?